GuillermoPalaciosGaray/tf-aws-wordpress-ec2-rds/README.md

 2. ``` terraform plan ```
 3. ``` terraform apply ```

-If you want to modify any of the default value please create your custom .tfvars file
+If you want to modify any of the default values please create your custom .tfvars file